Church of Annunciation ~ St. Joseph Church

 The Franciscans rebuilt the new church we see today in 1914 on top of the earlier churches and cave-home complex.

-Nazareth In the Bible
+Nazareth in the Bible

 1. Nazareth was the home of Joseph and Mary, and the place where the angel Gabriel was sent to announce to the Virgin Mary that she would be the mother of Christ the Messiah.